Reflection Emit Dynamic Method Scenarios

 Compiling a generic encryption program that encrypts data using any specified key into a program that is optimized for a particular key.

 Dynamic methods can be used to implement partial evaluation by generating specialized methods at run time.
-In addition to performance improvements, dynamic methods allow reclamation of the MSIL method bodies and the related machine code produced by the JIT compiler.
-This can be critical in long-running programs.
+In addition to performance improvements, dynamic methods allow reclamation of the MSIL method bodies and the related machine code produced by the just-in-time (JIT) compiler.

-Many applications or platforms have extensibility mechanisms that give users the ability to write and execute custom code while the application is running, frequently through the use of predefined functions.
-By using dynamic methods to generate this code, the application or platform designer can reduce the number of functions required (and hence the memory footprint) and provide more flexibility for the user without sacrificing performance.
+Many applications have extensibility mechanisms that give users the ability to write and execute custom code while the application is running, frequently through the use of predefined functions.
+By using dynamic methods to generate this code, the application designer can reduce the number of functions required (and hence the memory footprint) and provide more flexibility for the user without sacrificing performance.